okkevaneck/prospr/docs/source/quickstart.rst

 package may lower development time and offers more functionality.

 Example usage is given using the Python package and only shows basic usage.
-Please refer to the :doc:`manpages` to see the equivalent usage in C++ and all functionality.
+Please refer to the :doc:`api` to see the equivalent usage in C++ and all functionality.

 Please take a look at the :doc:`installation` page first to see how Prospr can